 Wall Cabinet Installation

 Wall cabinets should be supported by a minimum of four (4) anchors, placed in each corner of the cabinet.
 It may be appropriate to add more anchors.
 Werever does not include wall cabinet fastening hardware because the appropriate hardware will vary depending on your wall’s construction.
 It is very important that you choose an anchor suitable for your wall’s construction and that the anchors fasten to a structural element within the wall.
 It may be necessary to place shims behind the wall cabinet when anchoring.
 If your wall has any bow or curve, over-tightening anchors without shims can distort the cabinet shape and cause door alignment problems.
 The wall cabinet’s “box” should still be plumb, level, and square after installation.
-Unlike base cabinets that can be adjusted with leveling legs, the wall cabinets rely on proper anchoring with shimming as appropriate to achieve a squared shape.
+Unlike base cabinets that can be adjusted with leveling legs, the wall cabinets rely on proper anchoring with shimming to achieve leveling.